 I wasn't always a creative guy.
 I actually studied a Diploma of Commerce at Swinburne.
 There, I spent most of my time hanging out with the Design and Film students.
-They were far more "interesting" than the Accounting students - they dressed better, looked better and understood my humour.
+They were far more 'interesting' than the Accounting students - they dressed well and understood my humour.
 I ended up friends with one of the Design Department guys; Greg McAlpine.
-(I also married one of the Design Department girls and ended up lifelong friends with a heap of other ones).
+(I also married one of the Design Department girls).
 Greg and I had this idea to do an Australian super hero comic strip.
-It was the time of the Vietnam War and our culture was being invaded by everything American - films, music, TV, food, clothing styles and comics.
+It was the time of the Vietnam War and we felt our culture was being invaded by everything American - films, music, TV, food, clothing styles and comics.
 To oppose the war in Vietnam, you had to firstly oppose America.
-After many fun nights of drinking and laughing, Iron Outlaw was born.
-A good old Aussie boy who worked at the Malvern Council by day but transformed into a golden boomerang-toting superhero after hours.
-His foe were the twisted political figures of the time - like Sir Henry Bolte, then the Premier of Victoria, became Humpo, the hunchback of St. Pauls.
+After many fun nights of drinking and laughing, Iron Outlaw was born: a good old Aussie boy who worked at the Malvern Council by day but transformed into a golden boomerang-toting superhero after hours.
+His foes were the twisted political figures of the time - like Sir Henry Bolte became Humpo, the hunchback of St. Paul's.
 We used local icons and local identities.
-We celebrated and lampooned everything Australian.
-And people seemed to love it!
+We celebrated and lampooned everything Australian and people seemed to love it!
 The comic strip ran for just over a year.
 It made me just famous enough to get a job in advertising.
 That is all I had wanted to do since hanging out in the Art Faculty at Swinburne - to be one of them.
-My first job was as a Television Producer and then ultimately I became a copywriter.
-And that's where I've been ever since - although it has been an diverse road.
+And that's where I've been ever since - although it has been a diverse road.

 It's very hard to be part of the now.
 We tend to live in the past or in search of the future.
-When I was doing Iron Outlaw I was very much a port of the now culture - riding the crest of the wave.
+When I was doing Iron Outlaw I was very much a part of the now culture - riding the crest of the wave.
 We were all reflecting the world around us as it was happening.
 It wasn't retrospective or predictive - just the instant.
-When you look back on that body of work now (both Mimmo's and mine) it is a perfect indicator of the time it was created in.
+When you look back on that body of work now it is a perfect indicator of the time it was created in.
 You can see the struggles and the influences that were tugging on the work.
 I'm very proud to have achieved that.
-There was change going on and we were the instigators of change - not just observers or experiencers, but a part of the change.
+There was change going on and we were the instigators of change - not just observers.
 We were the change!

 Being creative is a tough thing these days.
 Purchase Departments have tried to commoditise the creative process, breaking it down into bits and attempting to put fixed prices on it.
 How many hours does it take to have a brilliant idea?
-Five seconds to five days or even five weeks.
+Five seconds to five weeks.
 Who can tell?
 We also have online offers of fixed priced design.
-Clients who believe the Indesign program actually designs advertising in much the same way PowerPoint creates a slide show or Word creates a letter.
+Clients who believe the Indesign program actually designs advertising in much the same way PowerPoint creates a slide show.
 This all leads to the creation of content, only without creative elements that offer context and engagement.
 Content is a waste of money if it not placed in context.
 The rise of outgoing call centres has also had a profound effect.
 There was a time when we would create an ad that would generate an inbound call from a converted potential customer.
 Then some bright spark had the big idea of saving the money spent on the advertising and simply cold calling people.
-This has lead to a brand massacre - companies who engage in this lack brand personality and no resulting brand trust.
+This has led to a brand massacre - companies who engage in this activity lack brand personality and no resulting brand trust.
 Their brand personality is no bigger than the poor pressured salesman on the end of the phone.
 Ideas generate engagement.
 Engagement generates trust.
 You can't sell a thing to a person who doesn't trust you!
 It will slowly turn around again and companies will go in search of brand trust.
-Then we will enter an new creative nirvana - I hope!
+Then we will enter a new creative nirvana - I hope!